ss2552/Guide_3DS/docs/formatting-sd-(windows).md

 ## What You Need

-* the latest version of [SD Formatter](https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/)
+* **For all SD card sizes**: The latest version of [SD Formatter](https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/)
 * **For SD cards 64GB or larger only:** The latest version of [guiformat](http://ridgecrop.co.uk/index.htm?guiformat.htm)

 ## Instructions